yam-ai/bert-multilabel-classifier/README.md

 # Multilabel Classification with BERT

-*Bidirectional Encoder Representations from Transformers (BERT)* is a recent Natural Language Processing (NLP) technique proposed by the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).
+Bidirectional Encoder Representations from Transformers (BERT) is a recent Natural Language Processing (NLP) technique proposed by the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).
 As the paper describes:
 > Unlike recent language representation models, BERT is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
 As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial task-specific architecture modifications.

-Serveral [BERT] (https://github.com/google-research/bert) pretrained models have been opensourced by Google and can be further trained to more fine-tuned models for downstream tasks.
+Serveral BERT pretrained models have been opensourced by Google as the [*BERT*] (https://github.com/google-research/bert) project and can be further trained to more fine-tuned models for downstream tasks.

-This project adapts [BERT](https://github.com/google-research/bert) to perform a specific task: multilabel classification on texts.
+This project adapts [*BERT*](https://github.com/google-research/bert) to perform a specific task: multilabel classification on texts.
 The training and inference procedures are packaged in containers and can be called separately.

 ## Usage